chimeh/sicp_solution_hw/learnnote_1.md

 >>> + evaluate the subexpressions in any order.
 >>> + apply the value of the operator subexpression to the values of the remaining subexpressions.
 >>> + define and lambda special form are special:
-1. a define associates the value of the second argument with the name given in the first argument
+1. a define associates the value of the second argument with the name given in the first argument.
 2. a lambda expression evaluates to a procedure object that stores both the parameter list and procedure body.

 > + substitution model: to apply a compound procedure to its argument: